Cannon County is named for Newton Cannon, who was Governor of Tennessee from 1835 to 1839.

 Contractor: Bell Brothers.

-Note: The first courthouse was built by William Bates in 1838 at a cost of $13,000.
+History: The county was created in 1836 and Woodbury was selected as the county seat.
+The first courthouse was built by William Bates in 1838 at a cost of $13,000.
 The courthouse burned on November 13, 1934.
 The second courthouse and present courthouse was constructed at a cost of $45,000.

 Photos taken 2014 and 2018